biolushuai/PMSFF-for-multiple-PBRs-prediction/README.md

 * Scikit-learn = 1.0.2

 ## 3. Usage
-develop_mspbrsp.py provides the code to reproduce the MsPBRsP (hyperparameters can be reset in configs.py).
+develop_mspbrsp.py provides the code to reproduce the PMSFF (hyperparameters can be reset in configs.py).

 get_preds_single.py shows an example how to generate binding residue predictions.